 We consider that having a large number of buffers to serialize is an unlikely case, and decided to pass a single buffer to the buffer callback.

 If we were to allow serializing a PickleBuffer in protocols 4 and earlier, it would actually make a supplementary memory copy when the buffer is mutable.
 Indeed, a mutable PickleBuffer would serialize as a bytearray object in those protocols (that is a first copy), and serializing the bytearray object would call bytearray.__reduce_ex__ which returns a bytes object (that is a second copy).

 To prevent __reduce__ implementors from introducing involuntary performance regressions, we decided to reject PickleBuffer when the protocol is smaller than 5.
 This forces implementors to switch to __reduce_ex__ and implement protocol-dependent serialization, taking advantage of the best path for each protocol (or at least treat protocol 5 and upwards separately from protocols 4 and downwards).

 A first implementation is available in the author's GitHub fork .

 An experimental backport for Python 3.6 and 3.7 is downloadable from PyPI .

-Experimental support for out-of-band buffers was also added to the Apache Arrow Python bindings .
+Support for pickle protocol 5 and out-of-band buffers was added to the Apache Arrow Python bindings .